-US: CIO Magazine (www.cio.com) Europe: Information Age UK: Computer Business Review, Computing
+US: CIO Magazine (www.cio.com)

+Europe: Information Age

+UK: Computer Business Review, Computing

-- 3. Strengthen the ICT industry association.
-The association is new and needs to draw together more firms that will generate support for its activities.
-An established industry association should be responsible for: - Providing information to its members on overall trends and opportunities locally and abroad. - Briefing members on regulatory issues and competitor activity. - Working with government agencies to develop a clear and consistent brand for Barbados and a defensible market position. - Helping to build and support cooperative ventures between members to take advantage of business opportunities abroad. - International marketing through organisation of delegations and attendance at tradeshows, publishing of newsletters and missions to targeted customers/investors.
+- 3. Develop an ICT industry association.
+In the long term an industry association should be responsible for: - Providing information to its members on overall trends and opportunities locally and abroad. - Briefing members on regulatory issues and competitor activity. - Working with government agencies to develop a clear and consistent brand for Dominica and a defensible market position. - Helping to build and support cooperative ventures between members to take advantage of business opportunities abroad. - International marketing through organisation of delegations and attendance at tradeshow, publishing of newsletters and missions to targeted customers/investors.

 Rationale: Local firms lack the resources to market themselves internationally and no unified body has taken on the responsibility for promoting the industry abroad either.
-This lack of marketing activity has contributed to the low profile of the Bajan ICT industry.
+This lack of marketing activity has contributed to the low profile of the Dominican ICT industry.
 A well-functioning industry association provides a point of engagement for foreign interest and can market on behalf of the entire industry.
-In this way, it will increase awareness of Barbados as a source of ICT services.
+In this way, it will increase awareness of Dominica as a source of ICT services.

-Actions Required Resources Required BCSI to assist industry association in increasing member base 30 person days Association's brand awareness development activities to include drafting and circulation of newsletters, sending delegations to trade shows and presenting information seminars
+Actions Required Resources Required NDC to initiate development of an industry association 5 person days Association's brand awareness development activities to include drafting and circulation of newsletters, sending delegations to trade shows and presenting information seminars To be provided by industry association